 How to apply

 The 2018 Agri-Environment Climate Scheme application round opens on Wednesday 17 January, 2018 and closes on Friday 13 April, 2018.
 Supporting documentation must be submitted by the 13 April, 2018 application deadline.

 For applications for Improving Public Access, there is a separate opening period (Monday 19 March, 2018 to Thursday 31 May, 2018 inclusive), and a separate assessment process using different criteria

-Applications for the Improving Public Access item must be made separately from any other application for the Agri-Environment Climate Scheme, and cannot be made before 20 March, 2017.
+Applications for the Improving Public Access item must be made separately from any other application for the Agri-Environment Climate Scheme, and must not be made before 19 March, 2018.

 Applications for Slurry Storage can be made during the main AECS window (Wednesday 17 January, 2018 to Friday 13 April, 2018), however, the deadline for stand alone slurry store applications is Tuesday 26 June, 2018.